 The veiled female thrust Being Mad a Koran into her palms.
 ‘Comply with me,’ she advised Halo Kald, a 30-12 months-old Yazidi captive in Raqqa.
-It became Friday evening within the so-referred to as capital of the Islamic Nation, and the guys were praying.
+It became Friday evening within the so-referred to as the Islamic Nation’s capital, and the guys were praying.
 Became this a lure?
-The girl, seeing Halo’s hesitation, produced a telephone from deep within the folds of her chador.
+Seeing Halo’s hesitation, the girl produced a telephone from deep within the folds of her chador.

 Related Articles :

-- Masked Scheduler: How networks game the ratings system
+- Masked Scheduler: How networks game the rating system

 - Tethered Mac?
 Your wallet will love this data monitoring app

 - Dubai opens world’s largest indoor theme park

 Break out was feasible, she says, however perilous.
 Halo recounts how a mom and her kids had been caught seeking to Break out: Isil fighters snatched the youngsters, and Halo by no means noticed the mom again.
 ‘At some stage in my captivity, my 3 kids have been the only element that saved me alive,’ she says, stroking the two daughters with the aid of her facet, Hanaa and Helena, and glancing at Hani, who is listening from the nook.
 ‘I used to be too frightened of losing them to dream of fleeing Daesh.’
 I don’t ask Halo for more detail than she offers me about her treatment at the fingers of her captors.
 The concern of sex slavery is both understood and taboo.